 |Elevation Change:||+445' net elevation gain (+900' total roundtrip elevation gain)|

-This environment - elevated and distant from the busy canyon floor - is ideal for spotting wildlife, especially at dawn and dusk.
-Deer, turkey, coyote, fox and even mountain lions all benefit from the area's diverse vegetation, shade and proximity to water.
+This diversely vegetated space is ideal for seeing wildlife, especially at dawn and dusk.
+Deer, turkey, coyote, fox and mountain lion are drawn to the bench's shade and proximity to water.

-Much of the trail passes just above an area affected by several recent landslides.
-Most shuttle operators will explain these events and resulting consequences in detail.
+Much of the trail passes just above an area hit by landslides, and shuttle operators will explain these events and resulting consequences in detail.

-A few things hikers should know before getting started - First, the bad:
+A few things hikers should know before heading out:

 - As the name suggests, this is primarily used as a horse trail.
-With that in mind, you can expect to see - and yield for - horse riding tour groups that run regularly throughout the day.
+Expect to see - and yield for - horse riding tour groups that run regularly throughout the day.

-From the Court of the Patriarchs shuttle stop, go west on the service road and continue over the bridge to the trailhead.
-There is little signage here, but know that the bridge crossing puts you on the correct path.
+From Court of the Patriarchs shuttle stop, go west on the service road and continue over the bridge to the trailhead.
+There's little signage here, but know that the bridge crossing puts you on the correct path.

-The trail rises nominally for .3 miles until connecting with the 'main' Sand Bench Horse Trail (4,290').
+The trail rises nominally for .3 miles to the 'main' Sand Bench Horse Trail (4,290').
 Turn left (south) and continue to the 'Loop' junction at (.6 miles : 4,345').
-From here you can travel in either direction - the following description follows the Loop counter-clockwise:
+The following description travels counter-clockwise on the loop:

-The trail crests at 4,680' after 1.4 miles, then descends through a spacious, sage filled meadow.
-This open, unobstructed area is particularly good for wildlife viewing.
+The trail crests at 4,680' after 1.4 miles, then descends through an open, sage-filled meadow.
 The descent levels off at a hitchrack and picnic area used for horse tours; this is the Loop's 'turnaround point' (1.75 miles : 4,545').

 - N37 14.215 W112 57.756 — Court of the Patriarchs Trailhead